 Even if you follow all of the above tips while speaking to a deaf or hard of hearing person, they might still misunderstand you at some point.
-Don’t feel bad or stop.
+Don’t stop.
 Just repeat yourself and continue the conversation.
 If they’re having trouble understanding a certain word or phrase, try using a different word, rephrasing what you said, or typing it in your phone.

 Resist the urge to give up when misunderstandings happen.
 A little effort on your part can make a big difference to somebody else, and you’ll benefit from the experience, too.